Our Native Superfood

 Heritage

 The Steinhardt family has been growing fresh food in Bundaberg since 1958.
 Cultivating their small plot of land in Bundaberg, the family started with tomatoes, peanuts and other small crops before converting their fertile soils to macadamia orchards in the early 2000s.
 In 2023, the family business branched off and Freedom Fresh Australia was created.
-Freedom Fresh Australia now exclusively produces and markets the globally renowned Happy Nut range.
+Freedom Fresh Australia now exclusively produces and markets the globally renowned pre-cut and flavoured macadamia range.

 Our founding farmers, Ron and Marion Steinhardt